 Keep it Clean

 Broken fences, graffiti vandalism, parking lot litter, overgrown landscapes and poor lighting invite delinquent behaviour.
-Keeping your property clean and maintained has a positive effect on the community and assists in deterring helps deter graffiti vandalism.
+Keeping your property clean and maintained has a positive effect on the community and helps deter graffiti vandalism.

 Graffiti is vandalism and a criminal offence when placed on public or private property without the owner's consent.
 Even if done with permission, it must conform to the City’s Community Standards for acceptable forms of art.
 Otherwise the property owner may be required to remove the graffiti under Community Standards Bylaw 14600.